hayasam/AbTextSumm-1/README.md

 <h1 align=center>AbTextSumm</h1>
-Abstractive Summarization: Code of the ILP-based algorithm as described in the IJCAI paper
+Abstractive Summarization: Code of the ILP-based algorithm similar to the IJCAI paper: Multi-document Abstractive Summarization using ilp based multi-sentence compression.
+Some differences exist as pointed below:

-Please note that this code only tackles the summarization component and not the clustering part.
+**Please note that this code only tackles the summarization component and not the clustering part. **

 The code takes a list of sentences, or a paragraph and produces an extractive or abstractive summary driven by the parameter "mode".
 For language model (only required for abstractive summarization):
 Needs kenlm: https://kheafield.com/code/kenlm/ [See how to install] Use any available ARPA format language model and convert to kenlm format as binary.
 KENLM is really fast.